Cloud Hung Canopy : A Lakeside Meander

 Stepping Onto The Trail : A Lakeside Meander

-Stepping onto the trail brought a chorus of bird calls and a cool, earthy scent from the dry forest floor.
-Towering white pines and red maples formed a high canopy while ferns, wild strawberries, and trilliums carpeted the understory.
+Stepping onto the trail enveloped me in a gentle embrace of bird calls, accompanied by the comforting, earthy scent wafting up from the dry forest floor.
+The towering white pines and red maples stretched their arms above me, creating a serene canopy, while delicate ferns, sweet wild strawberries, and enchanting trilliums lovingly carpeted the understory, inviting me to pause and appreciate the beauty surrounding me.

-When we reached the trail exit, the single bus stop sat under a rusty shelter.
-We waited ten minutes before realizing we were at the wrong point.
-We walked about 800 meters toward King Avenue at Gamble Drive and boarded the next bus back to Richmond Hill Centre.
+When we approached the trail exit, we found a lonely bus stop under a rusty shelter, which added to the desolation.
+After waiting too long, we realized we were at the wrong location.
+With determination, we walked 800 meters to King Avenue at Gamble Drive and caught the next bus back to Richmond Hill Centre, relieved to be heading in the right direction.

 In the airport lounge we drank steaming hot chocolate and strong coffee, savored an herb‐and‐garlic pastry and a pumpkin spice muffin, and watched planes taxi past giant windows.
 We wandered the shops and paused by the departure boards until our ride home arrived.
 We felt content and exhausted, carrying the hush of Jefferson Forest Trail with us into the city’s roar.